paulwexler/opinions/on_coding/README.md

 `NestedValidator.__call__` must traverse the `template` recursively, comparing it to the `obj`, and validating as it goes.
-* If the template is an instance of Any, the obj is valid.
+* If the template is Any, the obj is valid.
 * If the template is a type, the obj must be an instance of that type, otherwise the type of the obj must equal the type of the template.
 * If the template is a dict, every key must be in the obj